-Students learn about themselves and others’ distinct cultural perspectives, develop lifelong friends from other backgrounds, expand their ability to adapt to diverse situations and problem solve through a study abroad experience.
+Students learn about themselves and others’ distinct cultural perspectives, develop lifelong friends from other backgrounds, expand their ability to adapt to diverse situations and problem solve through a study away experience.

 UIS study abroad opportunities include short-term programs in Japan, The Gambia, Taiwan, Thailand, Rome/Malta, Brazil, and Cuba.
 Full-semester or year-long exchange program are also offered in Australia, Japan, the United Kingdom, China, France, Korea, Belgium, the Netherlands, Denmark, Spain, and Mexico.
 We can help students study almost anywhere through our membership in the International Student Exchange Program (ISEP).